Summer Camps FAQs

 What are the physical requirements for camps?

-Some camps require participants to travel across uneven ground outdoors (including stairs) and/or into water, or work at floor level for extended periods.
+Some camps require participants to travel across uneven ground outdoors (including stairs) and/or into water, wooded or other natural areas, or work at floor level for extended periods.
 Please call us at 785.864.4173 if you have questions about specific camps.

 Why one day camps?